the-turing-way/the-turing-way/conferences/presentations/RIghtsCon-2021-06-07/script.md

 (Introduce speakers)

 The Turing Way is a collaborative book project that aims to make reproducible, ethical, and inclusive data science 'too easy not to do.'
-It is based at the Alan Turing Institute, the UK's national centre for data science and artificial intelligence.
+The book is based at the Alan Turing Institute, the UK's national centre for data science and artificial intelligence.
 It's an open source, collaborative project: and has contributors from all over the world.

 The aim of the Turing Way is to make reproducible, ethical and inclusive data science 'too easy not to do.'